-This memorandum first relies on the knowledge and experience of SWP operators to describe both the SWP zone of influence and the independent operational decisions controlling SWP and CVP operations.
+This memorandum relies on the knowledge and experience of SWP operators to describe both the SWP zone of influence and the independent operational decisions controlling SWP and CVP operations.
 DWR and Reclamation make operating decisions based on real-time data that constantly change.
-SWP operators are well-suited to describe the operational decision-making process.
-Operators understand the complexities of the decision-making process and, therefore, can accurately and realistically explain how those operational decisions relate to flow changes.
+SWP operators are better able to describe the operational decision-making process than a computer model, such as CalSim, can because a model can only provide a generalized representation of the Projects that simulate operations based on specific rules.3 Operators, however, understand the complexities of the decision-making process and, therefore, can more accurately and realistically explain how those operational decisions relate to flow changes.